-This core curriculum applies to (a) all transfer students who matriculate with 90 or more credits; (b) transfer students with Sophomore standing (45-89 credits) matriculating prior to 1990-91; and (c) students enrolled at Seattle University prior to fall, 1987.
+This core curriculum applies to (a) all transfer students who matriculate with 90 or more credits; (b) transfer students with sophomore standing (45-89 credits) matriculating prior to 1990-91; and (c) students enrolled at Seattle University prior to fall 1987.

 Students at Seattle University take a basic program of liberal studies courses called the core curriculum.
-Additional requirements, exceptions and stipulated courses are established by the schools and departments of the University and those sections of this Bulletin should be consulted before choosing core courses.
+Additional requirements, exceptions and stipulated courses are established by the schools and departments of the university and those sections of this bulletin should be consulted before choosing core courses.
 Check course descriptions in the respective departmental sections for prerequisites.
 All courses fulfilling core requirements must be taken for a letter grade, except in the case of credit by exam, mandatorily graded CR/NC.
+All students following the old core curriculum described on this page must have a minimum of 45 credits of humanities, history and/or social sciences.